-The decision to go back into education can be life changing.
-Whether you’re looking to change the direction of your career or just see what you’re really capable of, the experience of university as a mature student can be an enlightening one.
-But it can also be daunting for those who feel out of touch with academia.
+Whether you’re looking to change the direction of your career or just see what you’re capable of, going back into education as a mature student can be life changing.

 You may be worried you don’t know how to write an essay.
 Or perhaps you’re paranoid about being the oldest kid on campus.
 We’re here to reassure you there’s no need to panic – good times and letters after your name are well within your grasp.